iamarsingh3/iamarsingh3/README.md

 - 👩‍💻 Data Analyst - Trust and Safety @Google

-- 👀 I’m interested in Data Analytics and Technical Writing.
+- 👀 I’m interested in Data Analytics.

 - 🎯 Passionate about converting data into insights and building frameworks for decision-making.